How to Plan Your Website Launch Strategy

 Verify Your Tracking and Website Goals

-While you’re finishing up that first pot of coffee, put another one on before you dig into the tracking on your site.
-Make sure that Google Analytics goals are set up for all of the most essential conversions on your website.
-Typically, we like to focus on conversions that directly impact revenue, for example, new leads and website purchases.
+While finishing up that first pot of coffee, put another one on before you dig into the tracking on your site.
+Make sure that Google Analytics goals are set up for all of the essential conversions on your website.
+Typically, we focus on conversions that directly impact revenue, for example, new leads and website purchases.

 Circle Back to Your Original Intentions